Gluey-AI/gluey-api-docs/app/api/v1/templates/markdown/sync_labels.md

 ## Use case / application

 1. **Moderate Latency Requirements (~1-2 seconds)** - An average of 1-2 seconds of latency is acceptable for the workload, and even up to 4-5 seconds in extreme cases.
-2. **Label needs to be printed immediately** - You have a user that is sitting and waiting for a label, qr code or parcel locker pin code to be generated immediately.
+2. **Label needs to be printed immediately** - You have a user that is sitting and waiting for a label, QR code, or parcel locker pin code to be generated immediately.

 ## How synchronous label generation works at Gluey
 Gluey provides an efficient process for synchronous label printing, which allows customers to create shipments, generate shipping labels, and receive additional documents and tracking data seamlessly.
 This process involves several steps to ensure that all necessary information is collected, processed, and communicated effectively.